typpo/ad-detector/README.md

 # AdDetector

-AdDetector is a Chrome and Firefox addon that detects articles paid for by sponsors.
+AdDetector is a Chrome and Firefox addon that detects articles with corporate sponsors and puts a red banner above articles that may mislead the reader.

-This method of advertising presents ads as journalism or unbiased articles.
-It's called "[native advertising](https://en.wikipedia.org/wiki/Native_advertising)" and is becoming more popular.
+"[Native advertising](https://en.wikipedia.org/wiki/Native_advertising)" is a type of advertising that presents ads as journalism or unbiased articles.

-Stories may be marked as sponsored, but sometimes it's very subtle because the whole point is that users don't know it's an ad.
-Well-known publications like NYT, The Atlantic, Gawker, and so on are doing this.
+This technique is used by publications like the New York Times, Newsweek, The Atlantic, Buzzfeed, and others.
+Stories are sometimes marked as sponsored, but these indicators are typically very subtle, leaving many users unaware that the article is sponsored.

+AdDetector contains rules to identify small "sponsored" markings.
+In some cases, these indicators are not even visible normally and instead are hidden in the source code of the webpage.

 ## Install for Chrome or Firefox